Alice (Lady Gaga song)

 "Alice" is a song by American singer Lady Gaga recorded for her sixth studio album, Chromatica (2020).
 It appears as the album's second track, preceded by a string arrangement titled "Chromatica I".
-It was written by Lady Gaga, BloodPop, Axwell, Justin Tranter, and Johannes Klahr, and produced by BloodPop, Axwell, and Klahr.
-The song references Lewis Carroll's 1865 children's novel Alice's Adventures in Wonderland.
+Written by Lady Gaga, BloodPop, Axwell, Justin Tranter, and Johannes Klahr, with production credits by BloodPop, Axwell, and Klahr, "Alice" is a house and dance-pop song with electronica influences.
+It references Lewis Carroll's 1865 children's novel Alice's Adventures in Wonderland, and talks about the singer's willingness to keep trying despite difficulties.

-The track received generally positive critical reception.
-In the United States, it appeared at the Billboard Hot Dance/Electronic Songs listing at number 7, while charting in a dozen other countries, including a peak of number 3 in New Zealand.
+"Alice" received generally positive critical reception, with reviewers praising its dance-pop energy, theatrical vocals, and house-inspired production, though some criticized its lyrics and stylistic choices.
+In the United States, it appeared on the Billboard Hot Dance/Electronic Songs listing at number 7, while charting in a dozen other countries, including a peak of number 29 in the United Kingdom.
 A remix version by Lsdxoxo was released as part of Gaga's remix album, Dawn of Chromatica (2021).
 Gaga performed "Alice" live on The Chromatica Ball stadium tour (2022).

 Writing and production

+Axwell (pictured) co-wrote and produced "Alice", with one of his solo works informing the team's creative direction.

+"Alice" was written by Lady Gaga, BloodPop, Axwell, Justin Tranter, and Johannes Klahr, and produced by BloodPop, Axwell, and Klahr.
+Gaga explained that the song grew out of difficult conversations she had with BloodPop about her outlook on life, expressing both her doubt about enduring and her resolve to keep trying.

+BloodPop noted that Axwell's solo track "Nobody Else" influenced the creative direction, particularly its driving energy and crisp house-music punch, qualities they wanted to capture for "Alice" and another song, "Free Woman".
+The team also incorporated classic dance-music elements to achieve that atmosphere; for instance, they used the Korg M1 organ bass—an instrument heard throughout early house records.
+BloodPop explained that its harmonic, warm-sounding bassline fit seamlessly with Gaga's vocal delivery and anchored the track's club-ready feel.

-The song was written by Lady Gaga, BloodPop, Axwell, Justin Tranter, and Johannes Klahr, and produced by BloodPop, Axwell, and Klahr.
-Talking about the conception of the song, Gaga said: "I had some dark conversations with BloodPop about how I felt about life...
-So it's this weird experience where I'm going, 'I'm not sure I'm going to make it, but I'm going to try.'"
-The track references Alice and the fictional setting Wonderland from Lewis Carroll's 1865 children's novel Alice's Adventures in Wonderland, starting with the chorus "My name isn't Alice, but I'll keep looking for Wonderland".
-The Daily Northwesterns Wilson Chapman said the song "uses the Alice in Wonderland tale as a metaphor for struggling to find personal peace".
+Prior the song's release on the album Chromatica (2020), there had been online speculation that it might be named after Gaga's childhood dog, Alice, who died in 2013.
+The track references the fictional character Alice and the imaginary realm of Wonderland from Lewis Carroll's 1865 children's novel Alice's Adventures in Wonderland, starting with the chorus "My name isn't Alice, but I'll keep looking for Wonderland".
+The motif serves as a metaphor for the difficulty of attaining personal peace.
 Gaga further elaborated on the song's background on Spotify:

 In order to do hard things, we have to be willing to try.
 Sometimes trying involves dreaming.
 Some of us, I to be certain, must be able to imagine the greatness that's revealed within us when we overcome obstacles.
 Otherwise, what's the point?
 When we are sad this is more difficult, but I recall that there's always Wonderland...